 This program examines the crucial issues of nation-building, globalization, and decolonizing the mind, from the perspectives of the new democracies in southern Africa.
 Namibia won its independence in 1990 after decades of apartheid under South African colonization.
 South Africa had its first democratic election in 1994.
 As these nations struggle to build nationhood and deal with the legacies of apartheid and colonialism, they are faced with the challenges posed by today's world-rapid globalization as well as under- and unequal development.
 Decolonizing the mind is a long-term project.
-The program includes seminars in Johannesburg and Cape Town, South Africa.
+The program includes seminars in Johannesburg, Eastern Cape, and Cape Town, South Africa.
 Available courses are: HIS 327, POL 353, RLN376, ENV 100 and INS 312/POL 354.
 Internships are also available in eight different departments, and a Recreational Wellness course (Yoga) is also available.
+See a full program description on the CGEE website.